Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 Reframing the question in this way will help you understand more of the context behind why the role was opened and how they determined which responsibilities were most important relative to broader priorities.

-## What are the major metrics for the person in this position?
+## What Are the Major Metrics for the Person in This Position?

 ### Who to Ask:
 Manager